 Step three - reading from notes

-After the book has been completely read and disassembled, put it aside for a few days - let the information received be assimilated.
+After the book has been completely read and disassembled, put it aside for a few days - let the information received be absorbed.
 After a while, pick it up again and take a few minutes of your life to read it again.

 Dostoevsky F.

 The final step of reading will show that what was emphasized and highlighted earlier is analyzed now and stored in memory for a long time.
-Even after a long period of time and having forgotten what this book was about, you, having looked through your notes, will quickly remember the smallest details, not to mention the main thoughts and provisions.
+Even after a long period of time and having forgotten what this book was about, you, looking through your notes, will quickly remember the smallest details, not to mention the main thoughts and provisions.

 What else to read